RapCity

 The show's original host was Michael Williams; later, the show was hosted by Oliver then Master T., and later Namugenyi Kiwanuka, who left MuchMusic in 2003.
 After that, occasionally, a hip hop artist would guest-host RapCity.
 The show was relaunched as a live, one-hour program on January 13, 2011 with a new host, Tyrone "T-RexXx" Edwards.
 Five-time freestyle champion Charron was the first ever retired Champion on RapCity in March 2011.
 As of August 2011, Jae Ari is the most recent retired Champion on RapCity who will be placed in a Winner's circle for future battles with other winners.

-Originally RapCity aired once a week then expanded to five half hours a week and eventually became a weekly show in the fall of 2007, airing on Saturday nights at 11:00PM Eastern Time.
-The relaunched RapCity currently airs live on Thursdays at 10:00PM Eastern Time.
+Originally, RapCity aired once a week then expanded to five half hours a week and eventually became a weekly show in Fall 2007, airing on Saturday nights at 11:00PM Eastern Time.
+The relaunched RapCity currently aired live on Thursdays at 10:00PM Eastern Time.

+By the start of 2014, RapCity ended its run amidst staffing cuts and reduction of the music videos from its schedule.
+The series now appears on MuchMusic's TikTok official account.